-Cisna sits on the borderland between the territories once inhabited by the Boyks to the east and the Lemks to the west.
-The region was densely populated before WWII but today it counts fewer than 500 inhabitants, yet Cisna is still the largest village in the central part of the Bieszczady.
-Though not attractive in itself, the village has a decent choice of accommodation and is a good base for hiking.
+Cisna sits on the borderland between territories once inhabited by the Boyks to the east and Lemks to the west.
+The region was densely populated before WWII, but today it counts fewer than 500 inhabitants – yet Cisna is still the largest village in the central part of the Bieszczady.
+Though not especially attractive in itself, the village has a decent choice of accommodation and is a good base for hiking.
 It is also the place to board the narrow-gauge tourist train.

 We've pre-picked the best hotels, hostels and bed and breakfasts to